-Land-grant universities were created for the purpose of serving their state and its people as well as having pivotal roles in the community and economic development of the nation.
+As a land-grant university, South Carolina State University was created for the purpose of serving the state of South Carolina and its citizens.
+It has a pivotal role in the community and economic development of the nation.
 As part of the land-grant mission, the objective of the 1890 programs is to raise the educational consciousness and awareness of national issues that impact limited resource clientele in order to improve their quality of life.
-Overall, the mission of the 1890 Research and Extension Program at South Carolina State University is to promote an organized research and extension system that addresses quality of life opportunities for limited-resource communities and provides effective stakeholder outreach programs and services in the areas of extension outreach, agriculture/natural resources, family life, health and nutrition, youth development, community economic development, education and technology.
+Overall, the mission of the 1890 Research and Extension Program at South Carolina State University is to promote an organized research and extension system that addresses quality of life opportunities for limitedresource communities and provides effective stakeholder outreach programs and services in the areas of extension outreach, agriculture/natural resources, family life, health and nutrition, youth development, community economic development, education and technology.
 The organization values the integration of research, teaching and public service.
 Individually, the 1890 Evans-Allen Research mission provides seed-based funding to faculty, staff and students to become engaged in organized research efforts/opportunities to build the research capacity of the institution to address problems and issues of concern to limited-resource stakeholders/clientele.
 The mission of the 1890 Cooperative Extension Program is to deliver research-based programs/activities designed to help stakeholders/clientele enhance their quality of life in order to respond to environmental changes.
 The 1890 Research and Extension Program works together to benefit the citizens of South Carolina.

-Major achievements from the past year (July 1, 2006 - June 30, 2007) for 1890 Research and Extension include the following:
+Major achievements from the past year (July 1, 2007 - June 30, 2008) for 1890 Research and Extension include the following:

-- The 1890 Extension Program establishes Memorandum of Agreements with school districts and educational partners across the state of South Carolina. - The Extension Program, through 4-H and Youth Development, provide services to students throughout the state of South Carolina (i.e. child development, after-school programs and child care provider certification). - Community input is solicited from internal and external stakeholders.
-Two Advisory Council Meetings were held. - Entrepreneurial workshops were held across the state through the 1890 Adult Leadership and Community Development Office. - ✤ In collaboration with the Northeastern Corridor of Orangeburg Community Development Cooperation (NCOCDC), 1890 Extension provided minor and major rehabilitation to homeowners.
-Also, homebuyer workshops were held for first-time homebuyers.
+- The Annual Plan of Work Accomplishment Report was prepared, reviewed and submitted approval.
+In June 2008, the report was approved.
+The Annual Report Plan was also approved by USDA for another year. - Educational enrichment was provided through the community technology classes and entrepreneurial workshops. - Extension conducted several community technology classes (i.e., Introduction to Computers and Microsoft Word, Introduction to PowerPoint, Introduction to Excel, Introduction to Keyboarding for Seniors and Introduction to Keyboarding) as well as offer Spanish I in the John W. Matthews extension Center. - The 1890 Extension Program established Memorandum of Agreements with school districts and educational partners across the state of South Carolina. - The Extension Program, through 4-H and Youth Development, provided services to students through out the state of South Carolina (i.e., child development, afterschool programs and child care provider certification). - Community input is solicited from internal and external stakeholders.
+Two State Advisory Council Meetings were held along with one Local Advisory Council Meeting.

-- Held joint meetings with Research and Extension personnel.
-A senior extension agent worked to develop a research proposal.
-The 1890 administrators (Research and Extension) held four planning meetings to discuss various items as well as plan for joint meetings. - The Evans-Allen Peer Review Panel includes Extension personnel to ensure compliance to the research proposal guidelines. - Held meetings with one dean, five department chairs and five faculty members to discuss Evans-Allen proposal development.
-Two faculty developed proposals. - The website is under construction and will be linked to the university's website to provide 1890 information campus-wide. - ✤ A workshop/seminar was held in the Spring 2007 with the Office of Sponsored Programs. - Extension conducted several community technology classes (i.e., Introduction to Computers and Microsoft Word, Introduction to PowerPoint, Introduction to Excel, Introduction to Keyboarding for Seniors and Introduction to Keyboarding) in the John W. Matthews, Jr. Extension Center as well as community sites.
-In addition, the mobile technology center provides computer literacy and technology awareness throughout the state of South Carolina. - Educational enrichment was provided through the community technology classes and entrepreneurial workshops.
+- Entrepreneurial workshops were held across the state through the 1890 Adult Leadership and Rural Development Office. - In collaboration with the Northeastern Corridor of Orangeburg Community Development Cooperation (NCOCDC), 1890 Extension provided minor and major rehabilitation to homeowners.
+Also, homebuyer workshops were held to prepare first time homebuyers for purchasing a home. - The Evans-Allen Peer Review Panel includes Extension personnel to ensure compliance to the Research Proposal Guidelines. - Held meetings with two Deans, three Department Chairs and eleven faculty members to discuss Evans-Allen proposal development.
+Seven faculty developed proposals, during the reporting period. - The website is under construction and will be linked to the University's website to provide 1890 information campus wide.
+A temporary presence on the University's site link is scsu.edu/1890.
+A permanent website is scheduled to be available in September 2008. - A research workshop/seminar was held in the Spring 2008, in conjunction with Sponsored Programs.